uber-node/ringpop-node/docs/getting_started.md

 Ringpop makes it possible to build extremely scalable and fault-tolerant distributed systems with 3 main capabilities: membership protocol, consistent hashing, and forwarding.

-Ringpop consists of three main components: membership protocol, consistent hash ring, and forwarding.
-Nodes can join and leave a cluster automatically, allowing the cluster to grow and shrink without manual intervention.

 ## Why use Ringpop?
 Ringpop is a library that brings application-layer sharding to your services, partitioning data in a way that is fault-tolerant and scalable.
 Ringpop offers availability over consistency, and massive scaling capability for architectures with realtime, highly transactional and volatile data.